pietrodicaprio/codex-dotnet/README.md

 # .NET Environment setup in OpenAI Codex

-As of May 20, 2025, .NET is not available in the OpenAI Codex preinstalled package list.
+May 20, 2025 - .NET is not available in the OpenAI Codex preinstalled package list.
 This script installs the .NET SDK (version 9.0) for use in an OpenAI Codex environment.

 ## Usage